erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 	nreps=500 nthreads=12 \
 	treeFile=BOOTTREES_OUTPUT.tre

-I then like to just open up the bootstrap trees on the desktop version to make my consensus tree
+I then like to just open up the bootstrap trees on the desktop version to make my consensus tree, but this can be done command line (I think this is right)

+	contree /majrul cutoff=50 le50

 # 8. Extracting Gene Sequences